-Discount rate.
-The discount rate used to measure the total pension liability was 7.55 percent at both June 30, 2022 and 2021.
+The discount rate used to measure the total pension liability was 7.00 percent and 7.55 percent at June 30, 2023 and 2022, respectively.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate, and that contributions from the Corporation will be made at contractually required rates, actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.